 Nightfall 2020 Virtual Show

-Nightfall returns with our first virtual show on June 5th at 7 PM!
-Our kickoff show features Waylon Thibodeaux & The Smoky Nights!
+Nightfall returns with our second virtual show on June 12th at 7 PM!
+This week's show features J & the Causeways & Mojo Whiskey!
 Be on the lookout for the link to the party!

-Our opening act The Smoky Nights kick-off Nightfall at 7 PM and are the 1st Runner-Up from this year's Road to Nightfall Series and feature a vibrant and soul sound!
+Our opening act Mojo Whiskey kicks-off the party at 7 PM!
+Mojo Whiskey is a Souther Rock group and finalists from the Road to Nightfall Concert series.

-The headliner Waylon Thibodeaux will go on at 7:20 PM!
-Waylon Thibodeaux is a young Cajun fiddler from the Bayou!
+The headliner J & the Causeways will go on at 7:20 PM!
+J & the Causeways are a Powerhouse of soul and R&B from New Orleans!
 So make sure to tune in, turn it up, and have a good time!

 It’s hard to overstate our appreciation for these faithful funders who continue their support during a season that’s a little offbeat.